Adeakin/AirBnB_clone/web_static/README.md

-This is the readme for this web diretory.
+This directory implements webpage design.